 a beginner's guide to body horror film

 Body horror is a unique subgenre of horror films that push the limits of physical and psychological discomfort by focusing on the human body’s transformation, mutilation or invasion.
-What makes body horror particularly compelling is its ability to blur the boundaries between the human and the grotesque, forcing viewers to confront the fragility of their physical form.
+What makes body horror particularly compelling is its ability to blur the boundaries between the human and the grotesque.

 History and Early Development